Check out our Getting Started section which has step-by-step tutorials for creating and running each of our interactive experience types.

 Our platform is designed to handle this.
 Upon waking their phone, the crowd-member will be taken back to exactly where they left off or wherever the experience is currently at.
 Even if it's hours or days later, for example, the next day at a multi-day conference.

 No, your crowd can use their cellular data connections as long as your crowd-size isn't so large that the geographical area's cell-tower coverage cannot support the crowd-size (this is unusual).
 Most metropolitan areas, especially hotels and conference venues have adequate cell-tower coverage to support up to several thousand users.
 Additionally, you and/or your event-space can provide WIFI access for your crowd.
 Most major hotels and conference venues provide high-end WIFI to support the capacity of their event-space.

 An experience is any interactive application created in Crowdpurr.
 Polls, Trivia Games, Social Media Walls are all experience types.
+You can create multiple experiences.
 Your plan's experience limit simply refers to the quantity of simultaneous experiences you are allowed to create and run at the same time.
 If you're on the Classroom Plan, for example, you may not create more than ten experiences.
 However, you can run, test, and re-run experiences as many times as you like.
 They do not get used up or run out per se.
 If you reach the experience limit of your plan, you simply need to delete some of your older experiences or upgrade to a higher plan.
 Check out the article What is an Experience? to learn more.